Web Update Wizard - FAQ

 Top

-Q: How do I update the Web Update Wizard itself, when a new version is available?
+Q: How do I update the Software Update Wizard itself, when a new version is available?

 Top